Drug Crime Lawyer in Boston

 The most common legal defenses in drug crimes include:

-- Unlawful search and seizure: Evidence obtained through an unlawful search and seizure may be suppressed and cannot be used in a criminal trial.
-For instance, if the police conducted a search of a person's property without a warrant or probable cause, any evidence found during the search may not be admissible in court.
+• Unlawful search and seizure: Evidence obtained through an unlawful search and seizure may be suppressed and cannot be used in a criminal trial.
+For instance, if the police searched a person's property without a warrant or probable cause, any evidence found during the search may not be admissible in court.

-- Medical necessity: This defense is used in cases where a person is accused of possessing or using drugs for medical purposes.
-For instance, if a person has a medical condition that can only be treated with a substance that is illegal, they may be able to argue that their use was medically necessary.
+• Medical necessity: This defense is used in cases where a person is accused of possessing or using drugs for medical purposes.
+For instance, if a person has a medical condition that can only be treated with an illegal substance, they may be able to argue that their use was medically necessary.

 Why Choose Gens & Stanton P.C. for Your Drug Crime Defense?